jaymin-gitlearning/Assignment-IBMCourse/README.md

 # Assignment-IBMCourse
-This repo contains assignment submitted as psrt of IBM course.
+This repo contains assignment submitted as part of IBM course.